 There are many accidents that can occur on a construction site, and some of the most common accidents involve construction vehicles.
 Due to their nature, and the fact that they have different pieces of equipment attached, these types of trucks can pose a great danger to those around them.

-If you sustained an injury due to a construction vehicle in Phoenix, please call Breyer Law Offices, P.C., at (602) 457-6222.
+If you sustained an injury due to a construction vehicle in Phoenix, please call The Husband & Wife Law Team, at (602) 457-6222.
 Our personal injury attorneys will go to work to help you recover fully.

 You can find different types of trucks on a construction site, including: